esHack/RestJesreyM/README.md

 1. Developed Rest services to get and post the data to database.
 2. An additional column for VAT is added.
 3. Added an additional field for VAT which calculates VAT automatically as user enters his expense.
+(For Extra credits  &#9786; !!)
 4. Number validation for Amount entered by user. (requires HTML5)

 Deployment Steps